aharonium/opensiddur.org/posts/posts/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem_(levi.weiman-kelman_2015-09-25).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 I put my trust in God: to God's holy, honored name I utter praise.
 May it be Your will to open my consciousness with and for Your Torah.
-Answer my prayers and the heartfelt prayers of all Your people Israel, for goodness, for life, for peace.
-Amen.
+Answer my prayers and the heartfelt prayers of all Your people Israel, for goodness, for life, for peace. <em>Amen</em>.
 </div>
 </td></tr>